Sigmatiq/sigmatiq-assistant-mobile/docs/README.md

-# SIGMATIQ Assistant UI-V2 Documentation
+# SIGMATIQ Assistant Mobile UI Documentation

 ## Overview
 SIGMATIQ Assistant is an **analysis-only** trading application focused on market research, technical analysis, and stock discovery.
 This is a mobile-first, responsive web application built with modern React.